radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 This example described how links can be used to aggregate a list of people from three different data sources.
 Since there is no overlap of users in this scenario, using merge links is a simple way to create a union of all user accounts across three different data sources.
 Since the subtrees linked do not need to be conditioned by a parent attribute, a link parameter was not required to achieve the desired result.

->**NOTE – The intermediate virtual view names (EmployeeView, PartnerView and CustomerView respectively) are suppressed in the final runtime view because merge links were used.**
+>[!note] The intermediate virtual view names (EmployeeView, PartnerView and CustomerView respectively) are suppressed in the final runtime view because merge links were used.

 Configuration steps for using links can be found in the [Working with Links](#working-with-links) section.